 Whichever cooking method you choose, please let your pumpkin cool before attempting to use it.
 When you slice it open, copious amounts of steam will pour out.
 Please be careful so you don’t get burned!

 Preparing the Pumpkin Pulp

-Once the pumpkin has cooled, you can cut it in half.
+Once the pumpkin has cooled, you can cut it in half with a very large knife.
 If it’s been cooked long enough, it will be easy to cut.
 Scoop out the seeds and set them aside for roasting later.
-(I have a link to a great tutorial below.)

 Depending on your intended pumpkin recipe, you may need to puree the pumpkin in a blender or food processor.
 This part can be a little tricky, so work in small amounts and use lots of liquid.
 If your recipe calls for milk or water, you might want to add it to the blender first, before you put in the pumpkin pulp.